Graeme Axford

-Graeme Axford is a human rights, disability, and consumer advocate.
+Graeme Axford is a New Zealand human rights, disability, and consumer advocate.
 He was born in Greymouth, New Zealand.

 He has helped over 7,000 people in their battles with various government bureaucracies.
 In 2012, he received a Kiwibank Local Hero Medal.
 In 2019, he was nominated again.

 Between 2011 and 2021, Axford submitted 7 petitions to the New Zealand Parliament.

 Challenges

 Axford was born with severe dyslexia.
 This was only diagnosed when he was an adult.
 Life was a constant struggle for both him and his parents.
-His teachers saw him as being ‘slow’, and a ‘no hoper’.
+His teachers saw him as being 'slow', and a 'no hoper'.
 He left school at the earliest possible opportunity.

 Even after he qualified as a social worker and became involved in community development and education, he was seen as having low intelligence because of his poor reading and writing skills.

 Achievements

-In October 2012 Axford featured in an article in the New Zealand Herald regarding complaints against the Child, Youth and Family (New Zealand) (CYF).
+In October 2012, Axford featured in an article in the New Zealand Herald regarding complaints against the Child, Youth and Family (New Zealand) (CYF).

-The result of this was “The White Paper for Vulnerable Children” which was a response to user criticisms of the Child Youth and Family (CYF) complaints process.
-Page 9 of this paper read “The petition of Mr Graeme Axford to the 2009 Parliamentary Social Services Committee yielded this response: “In our view, establishing a completely independent complaints mechanism would improve the external perception of the review process”.
+The result of this was "The White Paper for Vulnerable Children" which was a response to user criticisms of the Child Youth and Family (CYF) complaints process.
+Page 9 of this paper read "The petition of Mr Graeme Axford to the 2009 Parliamentary Social Services Committee yielded this response: "In our view, establishing a completely independent complaints mechanism would improve the external perception of the review process".
 In August 2013 Axford was featured in a Radio New Zealand article in relation to complaints against the Child, Youth and Family (CYF) once again.

-In December 2015, Axford published his e-book “You be the Judge”.
-In April 2016, Axford published his e-book “When Child, Youth and Family (CYF) visit, what to consider”.
+In December 2015, Axford published his e-book "You be the Judge".
+In April 2016, Axford published his e-book "When Child, Youth and Family (CYF) visit, what to consider".

-Axford is co-author of ‘Differently Abled, Taking a Stand, Making a Difference.
-The Graeme Axford Story”. published in April 2020.
+Axford is co-author of 'Differently Abled, Taking a Stand, Making a Difference.
+The Graeme Axford Story". published in April 2020.

-Co-author Jane Bissell is author of two books “Welcome to the Amazon Club”, and “The Pink Party”.
+Co-author Jane Bissell is author of two books "Welcome to the Amazon Club", and "The Pink Party".
 She specializes in assisting authors in the compilation of their own stories.
 She is a member of the NZ Society of Authors.

 The book was reviewed by Steve Taylor (B.Couns., B.AOD, PG Dip.
-Applied Social Practice), Director, Relationship Matters Ltd. who posed the question “What happens if a statutory organisation, with overt, unrestrained, and monumental power to intervene in families and society, routinely acts in a way that is beyond the rule of law, and remains free of the consequences of doing so?”
+Applied Social Practice), Director, Relationship Matters Ltd. who posed the question "What happens if a statutory organisation, with overt, unrestrained, and monumental power to intervene in families and society, routinely acts in a way that is beyond the rule of law, and remains free of the consequences of doing so?"